Exopy/exopy/docs/source/user_guide/first_steps.rst

 the tooltip of the widget should give a hint about what is expected and allowed in the field).
 In the formula fields, one can access the values stored in the database using the following syntax : {TaskName_entryname}.
-The fields provide autocompletion suggesting the different possibilities and hence avoid the need to remember all the possibilities.
+The fields provide autocompletion, suggesting the different possibilities and hence avoiding the need to remember all the possibilities.

 .. note::